petrickjerico/tp/docs/DeveloperGuide.md

     1. This structure makes it easier for the developer to maintain the `Ui components` because there is no need to pass `static state` as arguments for the constructor anymore
     2. It avoids dummy arguments in some constructors.
 For example, given the following component structure A -> B -> C, if A and C both require a common `static state`, in the original implementation, the constructor in B would need to have one more argument for the `static state` which is not used in `Component B` except for constructing `Component C`.
 In this sense, the `static state` is dummy inside the constructor B.
   * Cons:
-    1. Every components are able to get access and modify the `static state`, the modification done to a `static state` in one class by a developer can cause unexpected behavior when another developer is using the same `static state` in other components.
+    1. Every component is able to get access and modify the `static state`, the modification done to a `static state` in one class by a developer can cause unexpected behavior when another developer is using the same `static state` in other components.

 <div markdown="span" class="alert alert-info">:information_source: Note: the idea of <div class="code">GlobalState</div> is inspired by <a href="https://redux.js.org">Redux</a>.
 It has a much more complicated structure than what we have here.</div>